 It is definitely polite to learn to say you’re sorry.
 You never know what might happen should you spill your French wine down the waiter’s shirt and forget to say, “pardon.”

-You will inevitably be needing things, especially if you are traveling.
-You should learn the phrase to ask for something or order in a restaurant to ensure you don’t starve!
+You will inevitably be needing things, especially if you are travelling.
+You should learn the sentence to ask for something or order in a restaurant to ensure you don’t starve!

-Unless you are completely made of money, chances are you will be watching some kind of a budget during your language learning process.
-You’ll want to learn this phrase so you can haggle at the bazaar and do shopping in your target language.
+Unless you are rich, chances are you will be watching your wallet.
+You’ll want to learn this phrase so you can haggle at the bazaar and do shopping in English.

-If you are going to be introducing yourself, you’ll want to know how to say this phrase, and probably learn the phrase that traditionally goes with it, “What is your name?”
-Now, you’ll be making friends in your target language in no time!
+If you are going to be introducing yourself, you’ll want to know how to say this, and probably learn the phrase that traditionally goes with it, “What is your name?”
+Now, you’ll be making friends in no time!

 These are clearly important when learning any language.
 Be sure not to get them confused!

-If you’ll be traveling, you’ll need to know how to orient yourself.
-Together with this phrase, you should study directions, and words like left and right, forward and backward, etc. in case you get lost and your smartphone suddenly becomes brain dead!
+If you’ll be travelling, you’ll need to know how to find your way.
+Together with this phrase, you should study directions, and words like left and right, forward and backwards, etc. in case you get lost and your smartphone suddenly becomes brain-dead!

 Communicating in a new language is difficult and it’s perfectly natural that you might have to ask someone to repeat themselves.
 Learn how to politely ask that question and you’ll be fine when you encounter confusing situations.

-Be sure to learn the polite way to excuse yourself from or end a conversation in your target language.
+Be sure to learn the polite way to excuse yourself from or end a conversation in English.
 You don’t want to seem rude by abruptly walking away from a conversation when it hasn’t been properly completed.

 What are some other phrases that you find incredibly important when starting out on a new language adventure?